Fully Hyperbolic Convolutional Neural Networks for Computer Vision: Background

 \section{Background}

-This section shortly summarizes the mathematical background of hyperbolic geometry \cite{cannon-1997,ratcliffe-2006}.
-The $n$-dimensional hyperbolic space $\mathbb{H}^n_K$ is a smooth Riemannian manifold ($\mathcal{M}^n, \mathfrak{g}_{\vect{x}}^K$) with constant negative curvature $K<0$, where $\mathcal{M}^n$ and $\mathfrak{g}_{\vect{x}}^K$ represent the manifold and the Riemannian metric, respectively.
-There are multiple isometrically equivalent models describing hyperbolic geometry.
-We build our HCNN upon the Lorentz model because of its numerical stability and simple exponential/logarithmic maps and distance functions.
-Additionally, we use the Poincaré Ball as a baseline.
-Both hyperbolic models provide closed-form formulae for standard Riemannian operations, including distance measures, exponential/logarithmic maps, and parallel transportation.
+This section summarizes the mathematical background of hyperbolic geometry \citep{cannon-1997,ratcliffe-2006}. {The $n$-dimensional hyperbolic space $\mathbb{H}^n_K$ is a Riemannian manifold ($\mathcal{M}^n, \mathfrak{g}_{\vect{x}}^K$) with constant negative curvature $K<0$, where $\mathcal{M}^n$ and $\mathfrak{g}_{\vect{x}}^K$ represent the manifold and the Riemannian metric, respectively.} There are isometrically equivalent models of hyperbolic geometry.
+We employ the Lorentz model because of its numerical stability and its simple exponential/logarithmic maps and distance functions.
+Additionally, we use the Poincaré ball for baseline implementations.
+Both hyperbolic models provide closed-form formulae for manifold operations, including distance measures, exponential/logarithmic maps, and parallel transportation.
 They are detailed in Appendix \ref{apdx:hyp_geometry}.